sinecoug/chauffeur_tracker/docs/reference/drivers-get-driver-by-property.md

 ---
 layout: page
 ---
-# Retrieve drivers by a property
+# Retrieve drivers by property

 Returns an array of driving [`drivers`](drivers) objects matching a specified property.

-For example, to return a driver by cell phone number, query the property `cellPhone` to filter reponses.
+For example, to return a driver by cell phone number, query the property `cellPhone` to filter responses.

 Assumption: to return the correct driver, you must know the property to query.

 ## URL